Harry Potter and the Philosopher's Stone: Plot

-The trio read a newspaper report about an attempted robbery at Gringotts Bank and the same vault from which Hagrid retrieved an item for the school's headmaster Albus Dumbledore on the same day.
-They suspect the object beneath the trapdoor is the philosopher's stone, which grants its user immortality and the ability to turn any metal into pure gold.
-A forest centaur named Firenze warns Harry that Voldemort is plotting to steal the stone to restore his body.
-When Dumbledore is lured from Hogwarts under false pretences, Harry, Hermione, and Ron fear the theft is imminent and descend through the trapdoor.

-A series of obstacles force Ron and Hermione to remain behind while Harry proceeds.
-Harry encounters Professor Quirrell, the Defence Against the Dark Arts teacher, who reveals that he jinxed Harry's broom and let the troll into the school; Snape was protecting Harry.
-Voldemort, whose face has slowly regrown on the back of Quirrell's head, is revealed to be the professor's secret master.
-Harry is forced to stand before the Mirror of Erised.
-It recognises Harry's lack of greed for the stone and deposits it into his pocket.
-Quirrell attempts to seize the stone, but his flesh burns upon contact with Harry.
-Harry's scar begins hurting and he passes out.
+Harry, Ron, and Hermione learn that the three-headed dog is guarding a magical object called the Philosopher's Stone, which grants its user immortality.
+A centaur named Firenze warns Harry that Voldemort is plotting to steal the Stone to restore his body.
+When the headmaster, Albus Dumbledore, is lured away from Hogwarts, Harry and his friends fear the theft is imminent and descend through the trapdoor to retrieve the artefact.
+Various obstacles force Ron and Hermione to remain behind while Harry approaches the Stone.
+He encounters Professor Quirrell, the Defence Against the Dark Arts professor, who explains that he serves Voldemort and that it was he who jinxed Harry's broom; Snape was trying to save him during the match.
+Quirrell attempts to retrieve the Stone from the Mirror of Erised, but cannot figure out how.
+When Harry looks in the Mirror, he feels the Stone drop into his pocket.
+Quirrell then reveals that Voldemort has possessed his body, and shows Harry Voldemort's face on the back of his head.
+Quirrell attempts to seize the Stone, but his flesh burns upon contact with Harry.
+As Harry and Quirrell struggle, Harry's scar begins to burn, and he passes out.

 Harry awakens in the school's infirmary.
-Dumbledore explains Harry survived Voldemort because his mother sacrificing her life for him left a magical protective charm.
-Quirrell's hatred and greed caused him to burn upon contact with Harry; Voldemort abandoned him to die.
-Dumbledore reveals he sent Harry the invisibility cloak, while the philosopher's stone, that had been keeping the long-lived Nicolas Flamel alive, has been destroyed with Flamel's consent to prevent its being stolen.
+Dumbledore explains that Harry survived because he is protected by a magical charm created when his mother died trying to protect him.
+Quirrell's hatred and greed caused him to burn upon contact with Harry, and Voldemort abandoned him to die.
+Dumbledore also reveals that the Stone has been destroyed.
 During the school's year-end feast, Gryffindor is awarded the House Cup.
-Harry returns to the Dursleys at Privet Drive until the next school year.
+Harry then returns to the Dursleys for the summer.